tallsong/cpp/README.md

 ## char
 - '9' - '0'的类型为**int**
 ## Now that fixed-width integers have been added to C++, the best practice for integers in C++ is as follows:
 - int should be preferred when the size of the integer doesn’t matter (e.g. the number will always fit within the range of a 2 byte signed integer).
-For example, if you’re asking the user to enter their age, or counting from 1 to 10, it doesn’t matter whether int is 16 or 32 bits (the numbers will fit either way).
+For example, if you're asking the user to enter their age, or counting from 1 to 10, it doesn’t matter whether int is 16 or 32 bits (the numbers will fit either way).
 This will cover the vast majority of the cases you’re likely to run across.
 - If you need a variable guaranteed to be a particular size and want to favor performance, use std::int_fast#_t.
 - If you need a variable guaranteed to be a particular size and want to favor memory conservation over performance, use std::int_least#_t.
 This is used most often when allocating lots of variables.
 ------------------